MicrosoftDocs/dynamics-365-project-operations/articles/psa/implementation-guides/project-planning-tracking.md

 - [Project settings](../project-settings.md)

 > [!NOTE]
-> This topic will be removed in a future documentation update.
+> This article will be removed in a future documentation update.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]